AElOuassouli/latecript/README.md

 # Latecript

 Latecript is a Python application that transcribes and translates audio from your input devices in real-time using the Speechmatics API.
 The application provides a Textual-based TUI for an interactive experience.

+(Developped quick and dirty with the help of Copilot)

 ## Features